cjhdev/lora_device_lib/wrappers/mbed/readme.md

 The app:

 - activates over the air in LDL_EU_863_870 region
-- sends hello world as frequently as possible
+- sends hello world as often as possible
 - ignores any downlink frames

 ~~~ c++